-Obsidian is an Open Source Markdown Note taking software and my primary choice for my Second Brain.
+Obsidian is an Open Source Markdown Note taking software and the primary choice for my Second Brain.

 Features I Love